RamonDijkstra/AI-FACT/README.md

 This repository contains a PyTorch Lightning implementation of the experiments from the paper by [Xiang et. al](https://arxiv.org/abs/1901.09546#:~:text=Interpretable%20Complex%2DValued%20Neural%20Networks%20for%20Privacy%20Protection,-Liyao%20Xiang%2C%20Haotian&text=Previous%20studies%20have%20found%20that,without%20too%20much%20accuracy%20degradation.).
 To run the experiments, please follow the instructions below.

+## Content
+Due to time constraints, we were not able to create all models used in the original paper.
+This repository includes the following:

+### Baseline and complex models
+* LeNet
+* ResNet-56-α
+* ResNet-110-α
+* VGG-16

+### Attacker models
+* Inversion attacker 2

 ## Prerequisites
 * Anaconda.
 Available at: https://www.anaconda.com/distribution/